mbharadwaj630-pixel/Snake-water-gun-game/requirments.md

 ---

 ## 4. Constraints
-- Must be console-based only (no GUI required)
+- Must be console based only (no GUI required)
-- Only Python built-in modules allowed (e.g., `random`)
+- Only Python built in modules allowed (e.g., `random`)
 - No external APIs or internet access needed

 ---